Best Drawing Tablet in 2023

 Without a doubt, the Wacom Intuos Pro is the best drawing tablet for PC users.
 While on the pricier side, it’s a one-time investment for a device you probably won’t have to replace in a very long time – the thousands of graphics designers and other professional artists who use it say as much.

 - iOS drawing apps

-- Liquid Retina display
+- Liquid Retina built-in display